Chocolate Chestnut Cake

 When a recipe calls for chopped chocolate, get out your serrated knife.
 Its teeth break up the chocolate quickly and easily, and help prevent slippage and accidents.

 Give your cakes, cookies, and cupcakes a beautiful glistening finish.
+Includes silver, gold and pearl colors.
 Easy to use, just brush onto your decoration with a soft artist brush.
 This luster dust is certified kosher and completely edible.